-On 27 October 1793 a baby boy, Pierre Bienvenu, was born to Pierre Noailles and Madeleine Ricard in Bordeaux.
-He was the eighth of ten children seven of whom survived into adulthood.
-It was at the height of the Terror that followed the French Revolution.
-Because it was becoming dangerous to practise one’s religion, his parents had him baptised the same day in the Cathedral of St. André.
+Pierre Bienvenu Noailles was the eighth of ten children born to Pierre Noailles and Madeleine Ricard on the 27th of October 1793.
+Because it was becoming dangerous to practice one’s religion, his parents had him baptised the same day in the Cathedral of St. André.
 A few days later, it was turned into a depot of animal fodder for the army.

 Religion, for Pierre Bienvenu at that time, was little more than a “rather vague type of sentimentalism of which he knew nothing in practice”.
-In 1810, having come into contact with a priest, Fr Martegoutte, and some other young people, he helped to found a study circle called the Society of Christian Friends.
-It was open to everyone, notably to university students, aiming to impregnate these sectors with a Christian spirit.
-In this way he discovered another type of priest, those who had risked their lives during the Revolution and given a powerful witness of faith.
+As a student in 1810, however, he came in contact with priests who had risked their lives during the Revolution and given a powerful witness of faith.

-His First Communion was a key event in the life of Pierre Bienvenu.
-On the eve of that day he went into the cathedral, the place of his baptism, to pray before the statue of Our Blessed Lady and had a mystical experience of the infinite mercy of God.
+One of these, Fr.
+Dinety, prepared Pierre Bienvenu for his first communion, which he received at the age of 20 years.
+It was a key event in his life.
+On the eve of that day, he went into the cathedral of St André, the place of his baptism, to pray before the statue of Our Blessed Lady and had a mystical experience of the infinite mercy of God.
 It filled him with an unforgettable joy that ever after remained for him a reference for what true happiness could be.